The Love Boat: Reception

 For its first seven years, The Love Boat was very successful in the ratings.
 During that time, it usually ranked among the top 20, and sometimes even the top 10.
 However, the show fell out of the Top 30 during the 1984–85 season, and after falling out of the Top 50 during the 1985–86 season, The Love Boat was canceled after nine years on ABC, although four three-hour specials aired during the 1986–87 season.
-In 1980–81, The Love Boat aired in reruns on ABC daytime, and beat The Price Is Right in the ratings for a few months.